Rudolf Hess: Deputy Führer

 Hess did not build a power base or develop a coterie of followers.
 He was motivated by his loyalty to Hitler and a desire to be useful to him; he did not seek power or prestige or take advantage of his position to accumulate personal wealth.
 He lived in a modest house in Munich.
 Hess was devoted to the völkisch ideology and viewed many issues in terms of an alleged Jewish conspiracy against Germany.
 For example, he said in a speech that "Today's League of Nations is really only a farce which functions primarily as the basis for the Jews to reach their own aims.
 You need only to note how many Jews sit in the League."
 In a speech in 1937, Hess blamed the Spanish Civil War on "international Jewry", called the Soviet Foreign Commissar Maxim Litvinov a "dirty Jew", and claimed that without Hitler or Mussolini, "Jewish Asiatic Bolshevism would dominate European culture".

-On 30 August 1939, immediately prior to the outbreak of the Second World War, Hess was appointed by Hitler to the six-person Council of Ministers for Defense of the Reich which was set up to operate as a war cabinet.
+On 30 August 1939, immediately prior to the outbreak of the Second World War, Hess was appointed by Hitler to the six-person Council of Ministers for Defence of the Reich, which was set up to operate as a war cabinet.
 After the invasion of Poland and the start of the war on 1 September, Hitler made Hess second in line to succeed him, after Hermann Göring.
 Around the same time, Hitler appointed Hess's chief of staff, Martin Bormann, as his personal secretary, a post formerly held by Hess.
 On 8 October, Hess co-signed the law that annexed the Free City of Danzig, the Polish Corridor, and the part of Upper Silesia lost in 1921 to Germany.
 That same day, Hess and Heinrich Himmler ordered that a racial registry be established in these areas and stated that Poles and Jews living in these areas were not to be treated as equals of Germans.
 A separate legal code for Poles and Jews in the annexed areas was created, imposing draconian punishments.
 Hess argued that a separate legal code was necessary because "the Pole is less susceptible to the infliction of ordinary punishment".
 In another decree, Hess ordered that none of the buildings destroyed in Warsaw during the siege were to be rebuilt as a reminder to the Poles of their "war guilt".